KawtharE/MyStoreApp/README.md

 **Flask** messions here can be resumed in two main tasks:

 **1- Communicate with the Client side to return the requested data or get the posted data in order to save it:** This type of communication depend from the client side to make an **AJAX** call and pass in the *Flask API URL* in the parameter and the data to post.
-From **Backbone** saving model data happen whenever we call **model.save(null, [options])** where option can be the url of the API, the method..
+From **Backbone** saving model data happen whenever we call **model.save(null, [options])** where options can be the url of the API, the method..
 In our Flask API we need the **request module** from flask to use in order to be able to get the data from the client.

 **1-1- Save New Store**